17 from correlation to multiple regression

 ## 1 0.501

 In these data, the correlation (r) is about .50.
 (This means that for every standard deviation increase in the father’s height, we expect the son’s height to increase by about half a standard deviation).
 Incidentally, if we want to save correlations as a matrix, we can use the correlate() function from the corrr package.
 This function computes the correlation matrix for all pairs of variables in a data frame, which can be easily saved and formatted as a table.
 The fashion() function can be used to easily clean up the output.
-(And the parentheses around the whole statement allows us to print out the result to the console / RMarkdown document, as well aas saving rmatrix in our environment).
+(The parentheses around the whole statement allows us to print out the result to the console or RMarkdown document, as well as saving rmatrix in our environment).

 (rmatrix <- galton_heights %>%